Linear model of innovation: Versions

 The linear models of innovation supported numerous criticisms concerning the linearity of the models.
 These models ignore the many feedbacks and loops that occur between the different "stages" of the process.
 Shortcomings and failures that occur at various stages may lead to a reconsideration of earlier steps and this may result in an innovation.
-A history of the linear model of innovation may be found in Benoît Godin's The Linear Model of Innovation: The Historical Construction of an Analytical Framework.
-A critical look at the origin of the terminology and how it may have a dubious history can be found in David Edgerton's ‘The linear model’ did not exist: Reflections on the history and historiography of science and research in industry in the twentieth century.
+A history of the linear model of innovation may be found in Benoît Godin's "The Linear Model of Innovation: The Historical Construction of an Analytical Framework".
+A critical look at the origin of the terminology and how it may have a dubious history can be found in David Edgerton's "The linear model’ did not exist: Reflections on the history and historiography of science and research in industry in the twentieth century".

 Current models

-Current models of innovation derive from approaches such as Actor-Network Theory, Social shaping of technology and social learning, provide a much richer picture of the way innovation works.
-Current ideas in Open Innovation and User innovation derive from these later ideas.
+Current models of innovation derive from approaches such as actor–network theory, social shaping of technology and social learning, and provide a much richer picture of the way innovation works.
+Current ideas in open innovation and user innovation derive from these later ideas.

-In the 'Phase Gate Model', the product or services concept is frozen at an early stage to minimize risk.
+In the 'phase gate model', the product or services concept is frozen at an early stage to minimize risk.
 Through enterprise, the innovation process involves a series of sequential phases arranged in a manner that the preceding phase must be cleared before moving to the next phase.
 Therefore, a project must pass through a gate with the permission of the gatekeeper before moving to the next succeeding phase.
 Criteria for passing through each gate is defined beforehand.
 The gatekeeper examines whether the stated objectives for the preceding phase have been properly met or not and whether desired development has taken place during the preceding phase or not.